mlubinsky/mlubinsky.github.com/pyspark/toy.md

 df.printSchema()

-# If you want to select and flatten some columns for further analysis
+# NO Need: If you want to select and flatten some columns for further analysis
 flattened_df = df.select(
     df["headers"].getItem("VIN").alias("VIN"),
     "vehicleModel",